-Celebrating New Year's Eve With Your Kids
+How to Celebrate New Year's Eve With Your Kids

 Ever think about celebrating New Year’s Eve with your kids?
-I host a lot of kids parties – for my nine grandchildren and sometimes for their friends.
-Traditionally, most New Years Eve parties don’t involve kids—they’re more for adults.
-And yes, I’ve attended my share of the adult version of New Years Eve parties, too.
+I host a lot of kids' parties for my nine grandchildren and sometimes for their friends.
+Traditionally, most New Year's Eve parties don’t involve kids—they’re more for adults.
+And yes, I’ve attended my share of the adult version of NYE parties, too.
 Sometimes, however, I’d rather ring in the new year with my family instead of with a bunch of riotous revelers, and my family members feel the same way.

-New Years Eve Ideas
+Family New Year's Eve Ideas

-New Years Eve ideas might include parties, dances, fireworks, dinners, or midnight breakfast buffets.
+New Year's Eve ideas might include parties, dances, fireworks, dinners, or midnight breakfast buffets.
 Some people enjoy attending wild “throwdowns,” while others might prefer staying at home.
 Still others might choose to travel on New Years.

-As a retired teacher, I’m always looking for teaching opportunities, and my New Years Eve ideas are no exception.
+As a retired teacher, I’m always looking for teaching opportunities, and my NYE ideas are no exception.
 If you feel the same way, you might want to teach the kids the lyrics to “Auld Lang Syne” and share a little of its history.
 If the kids are old enough, you could teach them a little about Robert Burns, too.

-Your New Years Eve ideas might also include a time of recollection and reflection.
+Your New Year's Eve ideas might also include a time of recollection and reflection.
 You could go through photographs of the past year’s high points and ask the kids about their favorite events.
 This might also be a good time to discuss New Year’s resolutions and the goals the kids would like to accomplish in the coming year.

-New Years Eve Party Ideas for Kids
+New Year's Eve Party Ideas for Kids

-New Years Eve party ideas for kids should be focused on fun and festivity, for the most part.
-You can handle New Years kids parties in several different ways.
-You might have an all-inclusive party that’s attended by both adults and kids, or you might prefer having the kids party in another part of the house, with a babysitter overseeing the activities.
+NYE party ideas for kids should be focused on fun and festivity, for the most part.
+You can handle New Year's kids' parties in several different ways.
+You might have an all-inclusive party that’s attended by both adults and kids, or you might prefer having the kids' party in another part of the house, with a babysitter overseeing the activities.

 Other New Years Eve party idea for kids is to let them enjoy some special activity before returning home to their little party.
 This might include taking in a movie at a local cinema, attending a fireworks display, or visiting a game room, a bowling alley, or a skating rink.
 For a real treat, rent a hotel room where there's an indoor heated pool.

 One of our most popular New Years Eve party ideas for kids was an annual campout that we enjoyed for several years.
 It was held in a big field, and everyone brought their tents or campers.
 We built a huge bonfire, and the kids roasted marshmallows and hot dogs.
 We all sat around the fire and played guitars and sang.

-Party decorations don’t have to be expensive or complicated, especially when you’re dealing with kids parties.
+Party decorations don’t have to be expensive or complicated, especially when you’re dealing with kids' parties.
 Kids aren’t usually impressed by opulent details.
 You know the Cindi Lauper song, “Girls Just Wanna Have Fun”?
 Delete the word “girls” and replace it with “kids.”

 Some easy and cheap party decorations could certainly include balloons—helium balloons and regular balloons.
 Of course, the helium balloons would be floated.
 Regular balloons could be placed on the floor of a room, and at the stroke of midnight, the kids could pop them all by stomping on them.